AlexandrSokolov/ansible_java_generators/README.md

 #### Generate REST API and REST Services

+  Run from within the project base folder: `restSupport.sh`

+  In the output you'll find actual information about expected parameters.

   The script generates new `rest_api` and `front_end_war` maven modules.

   Steps to implement your own REST service:
   - write a REST interface in `rest_api` module (REST API), without implementation
   - write DTO REST objects
   - write unit tests to serialize/deserialize DTO into/from the json text.
 Extend `BaseTest` from `commons_test`
   - write an implementation of the REST service in the `front_end_war` module

   Note: you still cannot write integration tests and use your rest service in the code, without Jax RS (rest) client support.
 See below.

 #### Add file configuration support